carlhenrikrolf/microtonOS/README.md

 Background programs include:
 - Pipewire, Qjackctl, and a2jmidid (for routing MIDI and audio)
-- Blueman (for MIDI bluetooth connectivity)
+- Blueman (for MIDI bluetooth connectivity) and Sonobus (for network)
 - MTS-ESP (for tuning)